These garbanzo beans are so crunchy you’ll want to eat them by the handful.

 So, I was left to consider what could be an alternative to chips or french fries that would be appealing to both of us.
 My typical go-to is something roasted.
 With a little seasoning and the use of heat, vegetables become more snack-like.
 Although I could have made roasted brussel sprouts, I wanted something that was a finger food sort of snack.

 What were the results of this experiment?
 I loved the garbanzo beans.
 I thought they had a nice amount of crunch and that the Old Bay seasoning added a nice amount of saltiness and savoriness.
 My son, who is not as big a fan of garbanzo beans, thought this was a better way to enjoy them than plain.
-When our 13 year old daughter came home and found extras, she grabbed a handful.
+When my 13 year old daughter came home and found extras, she grabbed a handful.
 She also found them to be an interesting, crunchy treat.

 Make a batch, place a bowl of them on the counter, and see what response you get.